Getting Started

 go build -o stone-age main.go

-2. First Run: The Control Plane
+2. Initialize the Control Plane

 ./stone-age superuser upsert EMAIL PASS